pehringer/finches/README.md

 Additionally, the **selection and replacement operators are designed to slow down premature convergence** and enable robust local exploration.
 While their simplicity allows for fast execution and reduced memory allocations.

 ### Algorithm:
 - **Initialization:** Create a population of individuals.
-Each individual contains a very low fitness score, sixteen random constants, and a single random instruction.
+Each individual contains a very low fitness score, multiple (sixteen) random constants, and a single random instruction.
 - **Loop:**
   + **Selection:** Two neighboring parents are randomly selected from the population.
 A separate donor individual is also randomly selected from the population.
   + **Replacement:** The parent with the lower fitness score (or if equal, the one with a higher instruction count) is selected to be the new offspring.